-The Numeracy Expert Group defines the PIAAC numeracy scale as follows: "Numeracy is the ability to access, use, apply, interpret, and communicate mathematical information and ideas in order to effectively manage and respond to the mathematical demands of diverse situations in the information age."
+The Numeracy Expert Group defined the PIAAC numeracy scale as follows: "Numeracy is the ability to access, use, apply, interpret, and communicate mathematical information and ideas in order to effectively manage and respond to the mathematical demands of diverse situations in the information age."

-The conceptualization of numeracy is based on the previous adult literacy assessments IALS and ALL, as well as on a review of scholarly literature and research findings (with regard to IALS, the numeracy scale in PIAAC is most closely related to the scales of document literacy and quantitative literacy).
+The conceptualization of numeracy is based on IALS and ALL, as well as on a review of scholarly literature and research findings (with regard to IALS, the numeracy scale in PIAAC is most closely related to the scales of document literacy and quantitative literacy).
 Numeracy operates on two levels: